In its simplest form, it's an easier way for people to transfer money.

 With PayID, it’s way simpler.
 You can say:

-So while it doesn’t replace your BSB or account number, it’s worth thinking of it as more of a linked ID you can give your mates so they can quickly pay you after you’ve shouted everyone.
-Sweet.
+While it doesn’t replace your BSB or account number, it’s worth thinking of it as a linked ID you can use for quicker payments to friends, family or businesses.

 Payments using a PayID can only come from a mobile or online banking of participating banks, credit union and building societies.